What is Collaborative Student-Faculty Research?

-- bibliographic citations for any publications and/or presentations which resulted form the research; are in progress; or are planned.
+- Bibliographic citations for any publications and/or presentations which resulted from the research; are in progress; or are planned.

 - Additionally, students are to attach to the final report a 500-word statement, stating what they accomplished as well as what they learned from this experience.

 - The report must be submitted electronically to firstname.lastname@example.org.